Have you ever wandered off to a quiet spot in your home, got comfortable, opened your laptop, and realized you didn’t have a Wi-Fi signal?

 What Do I Need To Do?

 Several options are available for improving your Wi-Fi signal, and all vary in price and expected coverage.
 When comparing your options, keep these six things in mind:

 - The number of users/devices that will need access to the network.

 - The amount of coverage needed.
 Is the dead zone large?
 Are there multiple dead zones?

 - Ease of setup.
 Are you able to change or expand if needed?

 - Available analytics.
 Is there a way to manage and monitor the network (for business uses)?

 - If consumer or commercial grade equipment is needed.
-Commercial grade may make more sense for a larger home.
+The commercial-grade may make more sense for a larger home.

 - Cost.
 Some options are much more costly than others.

-Keep reading for different options to improve your wifi signal so you can get the most out of your wireless network and avoid dead spots.
+Keep reading for different options to improve your wifi signal to get the most out of your wireless network and avoid dead spots.